AntonioBerna/advent-of-rust-2024/pdf/day-06/day-06.md

 Snowball was a junior developer, he didn't know anything about Rust especially references, it seemed to confuse him, he looked up from their keyboard, skeptical.
 "That's absurd.
 [Functions](https://www.rustfinity.com/learn/rust/the-programming-basics/functions) return values, not references.
 You can't return a borrowed value, Blitzen.
 It'll dangle."

+---

+## The Story

 "Oh, you poor, naive elf," Blitzen said with a smug grin.
 "Behold the power of lifetimes!"
 He started scribbling on the whiteboard.

----

-## The Story

 "Okay, but why do we even need this?"
 Snowball asked, raising an eyebrow.
 "What's the use case?"

+---

+## The Story

 "We need to avoid unnecessary re-allocations, Snowball.
 It's more efficient this way.
 Remember day 2 when Santa was mad at us for a simple clone on a damn `String`?
 It wasn't even that big of a deal!"